If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 On our recent visit, we spent 3 days exploring Kangaroo Island with Exceptional Kangaroo Island and had an opportunity to visit not just the most popular attractions on the island, but also some lesser known destinations.

-How to Get to Kangaroo Island
+How To Get To Kangaroo Island

 Ferry

-Most people reach Kangaroo Island by Sealink ferry boat and we certainly recommend it as a more sustainable way to get to the island.
+Most people reach Kangaroo Island by Sealink ferry boat, and we certainly recommend it as a more sustainable way to get to the island.
 You can rent a car and drive south from Adelaide to the port town of Cape Jervis in order to board the ferry, a journey of about 1.5 or 3 hours in total.

 Sealink Ferry on Kangaroo Island